South Australian Railways 520 class: Design

 The class used the 4-8-4 configuration of the modified 500B class, but was also designed for work on branch lines with light 60 lb/yd rail with a reduced tender load.
 The considerable weight of the locomotive was spread over eight axles, four driving and four in the leading and trailing trucks, yielding the necessary light axle loading for operation over the aforementioned territory.
 The 520s used this to the fullest, their normal mainline stamping grounds being on fast track express services on the Pirie line, namely the East-West Express, but also serving upon many of the Tailem Bend mixed and radiating branchline trains.
 The only lines that they were restricted from running on were those laid with very light 40 or 50 lb/yd rail.

-The class featured extravagant streamlining, in the style of the Pennsylvania Railroad's T1 in the United States.
+The 520 class is arguably the most striking and unique out of all Australian steam locomotives.
+The class features extravagant streamlining, in the style of the Pennsylvania Railroad's T1 in the United States.
 The original streamlining was more closely based on the T1, and class members 520-522 were fitted with such.
 Members 523-531 were built with a narrower front profile, attributed to by the "crown" of grill around the chimney front.
-The earlier streamlined model had a lower front, resulting in a squat chimney profile extended from an otherwise graceful, albeit useless, streamlined casing.
+The earlier streamlined model had a lower front, resulting in a squat chimney profile extended from an otherwise graceful streamlined casing.
 During their service life, some of the class lost the cowling around their front buffer beam, a move which simplified maintenance.

 The 520 class locomotives were noted for their impressive displays of power and speed.
 They featured specially balanced driving wheels that while only 66 in in diameter, were designed for 70 mi/h operation, and were also the first locomotives in Australia to feature Timken roller bearings on all axles.
 Classleader 520 attained a speed of 78 mi/h between Red Hill and Port Pirie when it entered service on 10 November 1943.
 Surviving test records show the locomotive was capable of developing an indicated horsepower output of 2600 hp at 70 mph while hauling a 510 t load.

 A total of 12 locomotives were built at Islington Railway Workshops between 1943 and 1947.
 They were progressively replaced in service from the early 1960s by diesel locomotives, and in particular the 830 class, as repairs, namely to boilers, were required.
 The 520s were the first class in South Australia, and possibly Australia, to facilitate the use of completely welded boiler assemblies, an idea adopted by their designer Frank Hugh Harrison after a trip to the United States of America.

 The long boiler tubes of the 520 class required the blower to be on while in yards, sidings and stations, and while drifting, to prevent blowback or entry of smoke into the almost entirely closed cab.
 On these occasions, the locomotives emitted a quiet "whispering" sound.